TheVisualHub/RoyalMD_Gold/README.md

 | Pd | 6.15 | 1.4095 |
 | Pt | 7.80 | 1.4225 |

-Because a 12-6 LJ has the same functional form in CHARMM and AMBER, and both use Lorentz–Berthelot mixing, the table transfers 1:1. **Use it with AMBER** (`amber14`, `amber19`, `amber99sb` are all verified).
-CHARMM36 currently refuses to merge — its 1-4 scaling factors differ from the generated metal XML.
+Since a 12-6 LJ has the same functional form in CHARMM and AMBER, and both use Lorentz–Berthelot mixing, the table transfers 1:1. **Use it with AMBER** (`amber14`, `amber19`, `amber99sb` are all verified).
+CHARMM36 currently refuses to merge because its 1-4 scaling factors differ from the generated metal XML.

 ### 🔒 Restraints and the barostat